-Parents of children with severe allergies should request an Allergy Action Plan form from the Day School office.
-Copies of the completed form will be kept in the classroom and the office.
+Parents of children with severe allergies must submit an Allergy Action Plan form signed by a doctor and the parent.
+Copies of the completed form will be kept in the classroom, in the office, and with any rescue medications.
 We also request consent to post information about each child's allergy so that it is a visible reminder to all who interact with these children during the program day.
 An allergy alert sign will be posted inside the classroom.
 All common areas, such as Outdoor Classrooms, the Children's Chapel, and the Children's Library are allergy alert areas.
 No food of any kind may be consumed in these areas.
 Parents and staff must strive to prevent these areas from becoming contaminated.